MuaddhAlsway/Disney-Clone-Premium/README.md

 npm run deploy
 ```

+---
 ### 🎯 Purpose:

 This project is built as part of a front-end development practice to understand layout design, component composition, and GitHub Pages deployment.
 It is not affiliated with Disney — built only for learning and portfolio purposes.

+## 💬 Feedback

+> [!NOTE]
+> The app is still under development.
+Voice and image input features are placeholders for now.<br> We would love your feedback and suggestions!

 ### 👨🏽‍💻 Developer: